Top healthcare mobile app development companies (August 2026 Edition)

 Most buyers shop "healthcare mobile app development companies" the way they would shop a general mobile studio, and then get surprised when the project stalls.
 A healthcare app is not a standard app with a medical theme.
 It handles protected health information.
 It carries federal compliance weight under HIPAA.
 If it touches patient data inside an electronic health record, it has to pass through EHR vendor review before it can connect to anything real.
 The distance between a firm that says it builds "healthcare apps" and a firm that has shipped software patients and clinicians actually use is wide, and most buyers do not find that distance until they are already inside it.

 The second thing buyers miss is the shape of the work.
-A few of these companies are deep healthcare-IT specialists that live inside compliance and interoperability.
-Others are full-stack product firms that own the whole build with one team, or mobile-first studios strong on consumer polish.
-One is a data engineering firm.
-Another supplies dedicated developers by the roadmap.
-A third is nearshore capacity for parallel workstreams.
+Most of these companies are healthcare-focused specialists that live inside compliance and interoperability - EHR integration, telehealth, and patient apps built to pass audit.
+One is a full-stack product firm that owns the whole build with one team.
+One leads with HL7 and FHIR interoperability gateways.
+Others are focused patient-app and telemedicine studios, and one is a broader mobile developer strong on consumer polish.
 Picking the wrong shape costs twice: once in fees, once in months.
 The job of this shortlist is to name the shape of each firm honestly so you match it to the app you are building.

-The eight healthcare mobile app development companies on this list are ScienceSoft, RaftLabs, Appinventiv, Cleveroad, Simform, DataArt, Chetu, and BairesDev.
+The eight healthcare mobile app development companies on this list are Glorium Technologies, RaftLabs, Arkenea, OSP Labs, Demigos, Riseapps, Emorphis Technologies, and Orangesoft.
 RaftLabs is on this list.
 We wrote our own entry with the same directness we applied to everyone else.

 How we evaluated this list